doherty.net.au

 I’m hoping this message will actually get through to you, as I noticed that the last post anyone put up on this site was October 2007 !!

-About a week ago (August 13, 2009) you posted a comment on James Wilson’s blog about using the Weather Widget – I too use this same plug-in on Wordpress and I have been wanting to be able to use “multiple” instances of the same widget to display weather in more than one location.
+About a week ago (August 13, 2009) you posted a comment on James Wilson’s blog about using the Weather Widget – I too use this same plug-in on WordPress and I have been wanting to be able to use “multiple” instances of the same widget to display weather in more than one location.

 You left a description of how you did it on another website (at least I presume it was you that did it), and I created that secondary directory (folder) as you described calling it widget-weather2.
 The problem however is that the new widget DOES NOT show up on the Widget Admin panel – even though I made all the changes in the .php file, so there must be something else that you did in addition to allow the widget to show up so that I can add it to my sidebar panel when I am in Admin ????

 Can you please tell me what else you did in the .php file or any other instructions I need.
-I have created a directory, I have modified the content of the php file, but there are other entries in the .php file that I think need to be modified in order that it shows up in Wordpress on the widget admin panel so that I can *ADD* it – but I don’t know how, or where to find this.
+I have created a directory, I have modified the content of the php file, but there are other entries in the .php file that I think need to be modified in order that it shows up in WordPress on the widget admin panel so that I can *ADD* it – but I don’t know how, or where to find this.

 Please help.